-From the moment we arrived for our first weekend in Riga Latvia, we found a charming city that instantly endears itself to you.
+From our first weekend in Riga, we fell for Latvia’s capital, a charming city that instantly endears itself to you.

-It’s charm also stems from the wide main streets, lack of traffic and bicycle friendly culture in the city centre.
-There is no shortage of lush city parks making this a very walkable and pleasant city.
+As well as a fascinating history, it’s charm also stems from the wide main streets, lack of traffic and bicycle-friendly culture in the city centre.
+There is no shortage of lush city parks making Riga a very walkable and pleasant city to get around.

-Everyone walks or cycles; the city is clean, friendly and quite refined.
-Throw in a modern and fresh cafe culture, some of the best restaurants in Europe, a great bar scene and you can have a fabulous weekend break in Riga.
+The city is clean, friendly and quite refined.
+Throw in modern and fresh cafe culture, some of the best restaurants in Europe, a great bar scene and you can have a fabulous city break in Riga.

 The Art Nouveau District

 Nowhere else in Europe will you find a better collection of beautifully preserved art nouveau buildings than in Riga.

 A short walk from Old Town, in the Art Nouveau Quarter, around Elzabetes and Alberta streets you will find a few blocks of the most astonishing art nouveau architecture.

 With over 800 art nouveau buildings in the city, Riga is referred to as the biggest gallery of work by Russian architect Mikhail Eisenstein.